wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 #### Running a node on a Raspberry Pi?

-Don't forget, if you don't even use your node to broadcast your transactions and check the state of the chain or TXs of interest to you on-chain, your node plays no role at all in the network.
+Don't forget that if you don't even use your node to broadcast your transactions and check the state of the chain or TXs of interest to you on-chain, your node plays no role at all in the network.
-If it's a full node, it could at least help someone syncrhonize their own node.
+It is true though that if it's a full node, it could at least help someone syncrhonize their own node at some point in the future, which is the reason why it is important to keep the ability to run nodes affordable for most users.

-If you're using a start9 distrbution, you can install a version of BItcoin Core with a path that filters them (ordirespector).
+If you're using an Umbrel distrbution to run your node, you can install a version of Bitcoin Knots which will filter the inscription related spam.
+You can do so here: [https://github.com/Retropex/Bitcoin-store](https://github.com/Retropex/Bitcoin-store)